ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 ## EC2 Instances
 EC2 instances report CloudWatch metric every 5 minutes; selecting the "Enable CloudWatch detailed monitoring" to see the metrics in 1 minute intervals.
 The goofy part is that you must enable a CloudWatch Write role on your EC2 instance.
 Unlike many instance options you can enable this feature after the instance starts.

-CPU, network, disk and status checks are reported to CloudWatch by default.
-RAM is a custom metric.
+CPUUtilization, network (in/out), disk (read/write - ops and bytes) and status checks are reported to CloudWatch by default.
+RAM & diskspace is a custom metric.

 EC2 instances must have permissions to write information to CloudWatch; create a service role then add a "CloudWatchRole"